Wireless networks or WLANs serve the same purpose as wireless networks connecting a computer.

 To connect to a network and connect to a wireless network, your computer must have a wireless network card.
 These batteries are integrated directly into the computer, but if not, only if a computer or notebook can be ventilated with an adapter inserted into the empty expansion slot, USB port, or notebook., PC card slot.

 Wireless technology (WLAN) provides internet access in a home or remote area.
 WLAN technology, originally developed in offices and homes, is now being used in shops and restaurants.
 The use of home networks has increased dramatically as COVID-19 has forced office workers, students, teachers, and others to work and study at home.

 Most home network services are simple.
 The modem is connected to a fiber /fiber optic cable from your local service provider.
-The wireless operator connects to the modem and receives the modem signal that is transmitted using the wireless system in accordance with standard 802.11.
+The wireless operator connects to the modem and receives the modem signal that is transmitted using the wireless system by standard 802.11.

 Corporate networks are complex.
 An access point (AP) is placed on the ceiling, each carrying air to the surrounding area.
 Large offices require multiple access points, each connected to the back network of the company via a wired connection.